LastAncientOne/AMD-vs-NVDA/README.md

 7. Develop a plan to implement the solution and the documents necessary to authorize the implementation.

 #### (2)	Critical Thinking Skills
-Critical thinking examines assumptions, discerns hidden values, evaluates evidence, and assesses conclusions.
+* Critical thinking examines assumptions
+* Discerns hidden values
+* Evaluates evidence
+* Assesses conclusions

 #### (3)	Research Methods
 * The Research Process